I am going to be honest with you. I am pissed off, so I'm going to go on a bit of a rant.

 4. Muoi: The Legend of a Portrait

-"Muoi" charts the path of a Korean writer who travels to Vietnam in search of stories for her second novel.
-There she learns about a mystery centered around a century-old vengeful spirit"
+"Muoi" charts the path of a Korean writer who travels to Vietnam in

 A Korean writer travels to Vietnam to hunt down a ghost story to write about.
 She goes to stay with an old friend and right from the beginning, her whole experience in the country is full of scary encounters and troubled dreams.
 She is startled to realize that her friend may have re-awakened Muoi, the spirit in search of revenge and a new human form.